 You can also find lazy users who don't want to work anything out themselves and use the chat to just ask for someone to find products for them.
 The presence of the chat window means they don’t behave as they normally would.
 These are probably ones to ignore but if you're getting a lot of them it could tell you that your search isn't intuitive or that it could be worth investing in a customer service phone line.

 You should think about how and when your live chat appears to users.
 Be careful of having it automatically pop up and hassling everyone as soon as they arrive on the site.
-This will cause many to immediately close it before realising what it is.
-It's better to have it there in a minimal state for the user to choose to interact with and maybe only popping it up when someone has spent a long time on a particular page.
+This will cause people to immediately close it before realising what it is.
+It's better to have it on screen in a minimal state for the user to choose to interact with—at most only expand it when someone has spent a long time on a particular page.

 As ever when taking feedback directly from users you should focus on their problems rather than whatever solutions they may think they need.
 Only by gathering a few different sources of feedback will you be able to find the right fix for everyone.

 There are a whole host of tools offering live chat from the expensive like Bold Chat (from $599/year) which offer video chat and other features.
-As well as the simpler and more startup-friendly like Olark (from $15/mo) and Zopim (from $11.20/mo) and even tawk.to (from free).
+As well as the simpler and more startup-friendly like Olark (from $15/mo) and Zendesk (from $9/mo) and even tawk.to (from free), who allow you to hire the chat operators.

 Set up should be a very quick dev task.
 You should then gather feedback for at least week before dedicating half a day to sorting through it.